dave-mccollough/python_flask_demo/README.md

-# Python Flask Demo
-This is a sample Python Flask app.
+This is sample Python Flask application.